nixjdm/emacs.d/README.md

 There is also:

 - Several themes and a theme cycler installed.
-Use `C-c C-t` to switch themes.
+Use `C-c C-t` / `M-x cycle-themes` to switch themes.
 They are in a loop and repeat.
 The theme cycler is a [fork](https://github.com/nixjdm/cycle-themes.el) of [this package](https://github.com/toroidal-code/cycle-themes.el).
 - Web-Mode is installed and preconfiugred.
 - [Blacken](https://github.com/proofit404/blacken) is installed.